Canon XTi vs Leica M10

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS Rebel XTi and Leica M10 (Typ 3656) and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 It is notable that the M10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the XTi does not offer wifi capability.
+In contrast, the XTi does not provide wifi capability.

-The M10 is a recent model that features in the current product line-up of Leica.
-In contrast, the XTi has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the XTi was succeeded by the Canon Xsi.
+Both the XTi and the M10 have been discontinued, but can regularly be found used on ebay.
+The XTi was replaced by the Canon Xsi, while the M10 was followed by the Leica M11.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.